Strange and beautiful

 Blue Rodeo

 My writing is inspired in part by my own life experiences moving to Toronto, and my work as an LGBTQ+ counsellor.
-For years, I’ve had the privilege of hearing hundreds of stories by young queer and trans men, from all walks of life – inexhaustible tales of awkwardness and joy, confusion and beauty.
-Daniel’s story is a distillation of these truths and their legacy.
+Over the years, I’ve had the privilege of speaking with hundreds of young queer and trans men, from all walks of life – sharing stories of awkwardness and confusion, joy and discovery.
+At the heart of all these experiences, is the search for family and belonging.

-When it came to the writing itself, it was important for me not to be circumspect or coy in depicting gay sexuality.
-But I wanted to offer it the same literary realism afforded heteronormative sexuality.
-At the same time, by keeping to a minimalist, documentary language, I hoped to actively engage readers in creating the story, one enlivened by their own personal, subjective meaning.
+In media and culture, too often the camera pans away from moments of gay intimacy.
+It was important for me to offer a literary realism that stayed the course -- one that was affirming, honest and revelatory.
+By also keeping to a minimalist, documentary language, I hoped to actively engage readers in creating the story, one enlivened by their own personal, subjective meaning.